 - The customs relations in Eurasian Economic Union (EEU) member states are now regulated by The Customs Code of EEU that entered into force on 1 January 2018.

-- Starting 29 June 2019, tax bases and initial values during the import or export of goods from/to EAEU member states are determined based on the CBA rate on the date the good is imported into RA territory (crosses the RA border) or is exported from RA territory (crosses the RA border).
-No tax offence occurs when the tax base and initial value of goods imported/exported from/to EAEU member states after 1 January 2018 are calculated using the CBA rate on the date the RA border is crossed.
+- Starting 29 June 2019, the tax bases and initial values during the import or export of goods from/to EEU member states are determined based on the Central Bank of Armenia (CBA) rate on the date the good is imported into Armenia territory (crosses the Armenia border) or is exported from Armenia territory (crosses the Armenia border).
+No tax offence occurs when the tax base and initial value of goods imported/exported from/to EEU member states after 1 January 2018 are calculated using the CBA rate on the date the Armenia border is crossed.